marvel-nccr/ubuntu-docker-base/README.md

 e.g. for testing ansible roles.

 [marvelnccr/ubuntu-docker-base](https://hub.docker.com/r/marvelnccr/ubuntu-docker-base/)
- is based on the [phusion](http://phusion.github.io/baseimage-docker) baseimage for Ubuntu 18.04.
+ is based on the [phusion](http://phusion.github.io/baseimage-docker) baseimage.

+ * the v1.x series is based on Ubuntu 16.04 LTS
+ * the v2.x series is based on Ubuntu 18.04 LTS

 ## Usage